opral/monorepo/documentation/guide/publish-marketplace.md

 ## Step-by-step

 ### 1. Add the information to your marketplace manifest
 Adding the marketplace information is necessary for the marketplace to display your item correctly.
-You can use this template for doing that:
+You can use this template to do that:

 ```json
 {